Vaitheesh05/Hudi_utility/README.md

-# FastAPI and React Application
+# Hudi Bootstrap Application

-This project consists of a FastAPI backend and a React frontend.
-The FastAPI backend handles data processing and storage in a PostgreSQL database, while the React frontend provides a user interface for interaction.
+This project consists of a **FastAPI** backend and a **React** frontend.
+The FastAPI backend manages data processing and storage in a **PostgreSQL** database, while the React frontend provides a user-friendly interface for interaction with the backend services.

+## Overview

+The application allows users to bootstrap Hudi tables using data from various file formats (Parquet and ORC) and track the history of bootstrap transactions.

 ## Directory Structure

 ```
 .
 ├── fastapi-backend
-│   ├── main.py              # FastAPI application
+│   ├── app.py              # FastAPI application
-│   ├── pyspark_script.py     # PySpark script for data processing
+│   └── pyspark_script.py     # PySpark script for data processing
-│   ├── requirements.txt      # Optional: list of Python dependencies
-│   └── venv                 # Python virtual environment
 └── react-frontend
     ├── src                  # React application source files
+    │   ├── App.js           # Main application component
+    │   ├── BootstrapPage.js  # Component for bootstrapping Hudi tables
+    │   ├── HistoryTable.js    # Component for displaying bootstrap history
+    │   └── theme.js          # Custom Material-UI theme
     ├── package.json         # NPM dependencies
     └── public               # Static files
 ```